pudly/schmopera-hugo/content/articles/a-prodigy-grows-into-his-art.md

 We as singers always roll our eyes when we hear about six weeks of rehearsal, but there's a reason you do it.
 Not for the little things, but for the big things.
 I generally work hard, but I know with this piece I've worked harder than I ever have, every day sitting with that score and asking, what can I do differently, what can I make clearer, what more can I learn from this?

->When I was younger, I was a much more competitive person.
-Age kind of chisels away at that.
+> "When I was younger, I was a much more competitive person.
+Age kind of chisels away at that."

 You have to get to a very high level day one of rehearsal, and then from day one to opening you have to multiply that by a factor of four or five.
 Your coaching and prep is to get the role into a musically safe, vocally comfortable place.
 Then once you're in rehearsals, you keep working on those two things, but the characterization takes over in a huge way.
 When you're in a good collaborative environment, that's fostered easily.
 When you're not, it's more work.